The Robot Power Scorpion XL v2.0 is a flexible high-performance

 - the 5V regulator on the Scorpion XL is connected to the power wire

 on the servo leads by default.
 This allows the Scorpion to provide

 power to the R/C receiver or external micro and eliminates the need

-disables this function and allows a separate 5V supply to power the R/C or master micro.
+disables this function and allows a separate 5V supply to power the

+mode.
 This mode records the range of values sent by the radio system

 or microcontroller signal source.
-Once the full range of values has been sent, the Scorpion XL stores the values
+Once the full range of values has

-defaults by entering calibrate mode with no signals present.
+factory defaults by entering calibrate mode with no signals present.

 A User Manual for the Scorpion XL with details on setup and